Image to Text Converter

 The acquired image may contain noise, artifacts, and variations in lighting and quality.
 Preprocessing techniques are applied to enhance the image quality, such as adjusting contrast, removing background noise, and sharpening edges, this greatly improves the OCR process.

-The detected text regions are then segmented into individual characters or words.
-This step involves breaking down the connected components of the text into manageable units.
+The detected text regions are then segmented into individual characters or words, this depends on how the converter is configured.
+This step involves breaking down the connected components of the text into manageable units making the character or word recognition more accurate.

 For each segmented character or word, features are extracted.
 These features include patterns of lines, curves, edges, and angles that help distinguish one character from another.